NoralyaaWafaa/SEM_1/SECP1513 TECHNOLOGY AND INFORMATION SYSTEM/Assignment 2 - PC  Assemble.md

 > In this session, students were seated in groups and provided a PC to practice assemble and disassemble.
 Under the guidence of the lab assistants we succesfully
 > completed each procedure.
 Through this hands-on session I get to know how to manage sensitive computer components or ESD-sensitive components such as RAM and CPU
 > with caution.
-Furthermore, I get to experienced assembling, disassembling, component verification and testing a functional PC along with the importance of
+Furthermore, I get to experienced assembling, disassembling, component verification and testing a functional PC along with understanding the
-> documentation and double checking the actions.
-Overall, this was a valuable learning experience and I would like to thank Dr. Azurah for providing this great
+> importance of documentation and double checking the actions.
+Overall, this was a valuable learning experience and I would like to thank Dr. Azurah for providing
-> opportunity.
+> this great opportunity.

  ## Photos